newatoms/guides/devise-a-value-proposition/readme.md

-> Goal of this guide: understanding a value proposition.
+> Goal of this guide: Understanding a value proposition.

 # How to Devise a Value Proposition